chenxingqiang/secret-learn/doc/developers/performance.rst

 The `Cython's documentation <http://docs.cython.org/>`_ contains a tutorial and reference guide for developing such a module.
-For more information about developing in Cython for jax-sklearn, see :ref:`cython`.
+For more information about developing in Cython for secret-learn, see :ref:`cython`.

 .. _profiling-compiled-extension: